 Flying the German Flag

-In Germany, you will find that there are very different uses when it comes to the public use of their flags and national symbols.
-Official authorities primarily use the German flag during special occasions.
+In Germany, you will find very different uses for the public use of their flags and national symbols.
+Official authorities primarily use the German flag on special occasions.
 It can also be used publicly during sports events.

 Flag days are saved for election time, and other state-specific flag days there may in other states.
 When flying flags in Germany on flag days, you will find that they are flown at half-mast, and no vertical flags are lowered.

 So, what is the meaning of the flag of Germany?

-The flag’s three colored bands – the black red gold flag – represent their national colors.
+The flag’s three colored bands – black, red, and gold – represent their national colors.
 These national colors date back to the republic democracy that was proposed in the mid-1800s.
 Under this democracy, the colors symbolized German unity and freedom for Germany.
-During the Weimar Republic, the colors represented the centrist, democratic and republican parties.
+During the Weimar Republic, the colors represented the centrist, democratic, and Republican parties.

-To learn more about the meaning of Germany flag, you need to understand its history.
+To learn more about the meaning of the German flag, you need to understand its history.